Ascend/tools/dnmetis/README.md

 ```
 Details of dnmetis_backend installation can be found in backend_C++/dnmetis_backend/README.md.
 Notice that, you just need to install requirements once for a brand new Ai1-Inference environment。

+Here is an example of how to run npu inference of efficientnet-b8:
 ## 2.Download model(.om)

 1.download  efficientnet-b8 model(.om): \